 Debian Sarge on IBM X40 howto - Part 6: Wireless (Take 2)

-As I mentioned in an earlier post, I found out that I had been using a completly wrong driver for my wireless card.
+As I mentioned in an earlier post, I found out that I had been using a completely wrong driver for my wireless card.
 The juice for my card is a Multiband Atheros Driver for WiFi (MADWIFI).
 I found a Debian specific driver compile guide on their homepage.

 apt-get install sharutils lib6-dev sysutils